 Anytime you buy a new RV—regardless of what brand—there are likely to be little bugs that need squashing after you take delivery.
+Often, these bugs show up only after a few hundred miles of bouncing down the road, and a few nights spent camping.

 Here's what I would check:

-Hitch and Tires
+Hitch

 The trailer hitch is a critical piece of equipment and it needs to be right, every time.
 If there are things you don't really understand about it, or you haven't weighed your rig to see if the hitch is adjusted correctly, take the time to learn about it now.
 (The weighing procedure is discussed in my Maintenance Guide.)

-Take a moment also to walk around your trailer or motorhome and look at the tires carefully.
-Check the pressure in all the tires too, including the spare.
+Be sure to check the pressure in all the tires too, including the spare.
 If there's a problem with balance, alignment, inflation, or damage, you'll catch it early and save yourself from a much bigger problem.
+Check your Owner's Manual, or the sticker that is just above the wheel well, for details of the correct tire pressure.

-Don't forget to check the torque on the lug nuts!
+Don't forget to check the torque on trailer lug nuts!
 You should have a torque wrench and verify the correct torque every time a wheel is removed.
-Read my Maintenance guide, your Owner's Manual, or the sticker that is just above the wheel well, for details.
+(A torque wrench is included in the AIR GEAR Tire Changing Kit.)

 Electronics